 In this extensive guide, we’re covering everything you’ll need to know to increase the organic search rankings of your Shopify store.
 Let’s dive in!

-Regular SEO VS. Shopify SEO
+Regular SEO Vs. Shopify SEO

 Whether you’re doing regular SEO or Shopify SEO, the fundamentals will always stay the same.
 However, there are best practices, built-in Shopify features, and important aspects that make Shopify SEO unique.